 Client Referral Tip #1: “AFR”

 You have probably heard of the saying, “Ask and ye shall receive.”
-Well, you have to actually ask your clients for referrals (Ask For Referrals)!
+Well, you have to actually ask your clients for referrals (AFR = Ask For Referrals).
 As silly as this may sound, your clients don’t actually know that you are looking for new clients and most clients will not take the time to think about others that might benefit from your services unless they are prompted to do so.
 When you are in front of your clients in your meetings, you must remind them that you appreciate new client referrals and ask whether they know of anyone – – relatives, friends, neighbors, coworkers, etc. – – who may benefit from the same services that they have enjoyed.
-You don’t have to ask for names, addresses, phone numbers, or e-mails on-the-spot (that’s the old MCI “family and friends” approach that people hated).
+You don’t have to ask for names, addresses, phone numbers, or e-mails on-the-spot (that’s the old MCI “Family and Friends” approach that people hated).
 Instead, just AFR and show them some easy ways that they can pass along the word (to be discussed further below).

 Your clients might not understand what kind of clients you are looking for, so be sure to let clients know that you’re looking for people who already have a Living Trust or Will (that might need review and updating), as well as those who don’t have an estate plan.
 Also, be sure to mention all of your firm’s services (estate and trust administration, asset protection, advanced-level estate tax planning, Medicaid/VA benefits, probate, guardianship and conservatorship, etc.).
 Clients don’t know all you do unless you tell them and won’t otherwise refer people who could benefit from your other services.
 Put up a sign or other reminder on your desk to “AFR” at your meetings!
 Not just initial client meetings, but even more so at your…